Baltimore T-Bone Accident Attorney

 Photographs of property damage are one of the most overlooked aspects of a car accident.
 It is critical to take accident scene photos as soon as possible after being involved in a T-bone car accident.
 When there are no pictures of the incident, it is very easy for the other driver to deny fault and try to blame you.
 If you don’t take these photos, your insurance company may be unable to assist you with your claim and it may make it difficult for an attorney to negotiate an out-of-court settlement.

-In the event of a T-bone car accident, it is always best to photograph the scene before moving your car or touching anything else that could change the perception of what happened.
+In the event of a T-bone car accident in Baltimore, Maryland, it is always best to photograph the scene before moving your car or touching anything else that could change the perception of what happened.
 The other driver might try to blame you; these photos help prove otherwise.

 What to do Immediately following The Collision

 The T-bone crash has the potential to cause severe injuries to the vehicle occupants, such as broken bones, spinal injuries, and even traumatic brain injury.
 If you are on the side of the vehicle that was hit, call 911 and request an ambulance for any injuries.
 If your airbags deploy or there is smoke coming from beneath the hood, turn off all power sources to avoid a fire hazard.
 A t-bone collision causes severe vehicle damage to both cars.

 If your car is drivable and the other driver needs assistance, offer them a ride or call emergency services Then, as soon as possible, contact your insurance company and a Baltimore t-bone accident lawyer at Leppler Injury Law.